Early detection is critical to managing bushfires before they cause widespread devastation.

 a) Public Safety Concerns: The threat of wildfires and their impact on transmission lines can jeopardise public safety.
 Evacuations become necessary to protect residents from the immediate danger of the fire, while power outages can hinder emergency response efforts and compromise communication systems.

-b) Health Risks: Wildfires generate copious amounts of smoke and particulate matter that can be harmful to human health.
+b) Health Risks: Wildfires generate copious amounts of smoke and particulate matter that can harm human health.
 The resulting air pollution can exacerbate respiratory conditions, trigger allergies, and cause other health issues, especially for vulnerable populations such as children, the elderly, and individuals with pre-existing health conditions.

-An unforeseen response to the Bushfires Royal Commision’s initiative to enhance the maintenance and quality of powerline infrastructure is the proactive practice of shutting down power distribution systems during extreme fire weather conditions.
-However, the consequences of enforced blackouts raise an issue that has received little attention.
+An unforeseen response to the Bushfires Royal Commission’s initiative to enhance the maintenance and quality of powerline infrastructure is the proactive practice of shutting down power distribution systems during extreme fire weather conditions.
+However, the consequences of enforced blackouts.
 During days of extreme bushfire danger, the accompanying high temperatures pose a significant public health risk.
 Heatwaves are a major cause of mortality, and with the effects of climate change, it is predicted that this mortality rate will sharply increase.

 c) Disruption of Daily Life: Extended power outages disrupt daily life in numerous ways.
 Basic amenities such as lighting, refrigeration, heating, and cooling become unavailable, affecting food storage, comfort, and overall quality of life.
 Access to vital services, including healthcare, education, and transportation, may also be severely limited.